RepcoLite: An Origin Story

 From that point in time, many years have passed and we've watched the business grow dramatically.
 Retail stores were added and before long, the single factory store was joined by 4 other RepcoLite locations throughout Holland and Grand Rapids.

-And that's the basic history in a nutshell.
+And that's the basic history in a nutshell . . . to date!
 We're proud of our history and of the effort involved in creating this company.
 The success didn't just happen: it took a lot of work and commitment.
 The founders of the company realized that in order to create a successful business, they needed to provide a high quality product at a fair price.
 They also realized the importance of providing better-than-expected customer service.
 Those ideals are still the recipe for our success all these years later.
 We're proud to be continuing the work that Rezelman, Altena, Plasman, and Ver Schure started all those years ago!